misikir21/Iread/README.md

 - [📝 License](#license)

-# 📖  book world: plain JavaScript with objects <a name="about-project"></a>
+# 📖  todo-list: plain JavaScript with objects <a name="about-project"></a>

-**iread** is a basic website that allows users to add/remove books from a list.
-We achieve that by using JavaScript objects and arrays.
-We also dynamically modify the DOM and add basic events. we use Github flow and a descriptive and easy-to-understand README file.
-.this app will get a complete and working navigation feature at later stages.
+This is a simple to-do list application built with JavaScript, HTML, and CSS.
+It allows users to create a list of tasks with a description, completion status, and index.

 ## 🛠 Built With <a name="built-with"></a>